-Global Trends slowing; National trends show continued spread of Omicron BA.2 lineage
+Global Trends slowing; National Trends show continued spread of Omicron BA.2 lineage

-- Many countries in Europe showing continued signs of decline - U.S. cases increasing at a faster rate than previous weeks
+- Many countries in Europe showing continued signs of decline - U.S. cases continue to increase.
+The increase in midwestern states (region 5) appears to be slowing

-As of May 12th, 53% of Michigan Counties at Medium or High COVID-19 Community Levels
+As of May 12th, 63% of Michigan Counties at Medium or High COVID-19 Community Levels

-- 50% of Michigan residents reside in a county (16 counties) classified as High according to CDC's Community Levels. - 28 Michigan counties are currently at Medium level (34%).
-This represents 31% of the population.
+- 53% of Michigan residents reside in a county (22 counties) classified as High according to CDC's Community Levels. - 30 Michigan counties are currently at Medium level (36%).
+This represents 30% of the population.

-Case rates in Michigan are increasing, with increases occurring more in the Southeast Michigan
+Case rates in Michigan are increasing statewide

-- The proportion of BA.2 in the U.S. and Michigan continues to rise - 65% of SWEEP sites saw an increase in the most recent week and another 15% of sites saw a plateau in trends - Case trends are increasing for all MERC regions, age groups, and most reported races and ethnicities - 7-day avg. death rate is no longer decreasing for 80+ population and the proportion of deaths under 60 has decreased incrementally over the last 3 weeks (currently 14.2%)
+- The proportion of BA.2 in the U.S. and Michigan continues to rise - 60% of SWEEP sites saw an increase in the most recent week and another 25% of sites saw a plateau in trends - Case trends are increasing for all MERC regions, age groups, and most reported races and ethnicities - 7-day avg. death rate is no longer decreasing for 80+ population and the 30-day proportion of deaths among those under 60 years of age continues to decrease (11.0%; last week 14.2%)